awsdocs/amazon-eks-user-guide/doc_source/troubleshooting.md

 4191 reflector.go:205] k8s.io/kubernetes/pkg/kubelet/kubelet.go:452: Failed to list *v1.Service: Unauthorized
 ```

-The errors are most likely related to the AWS IAM Authenticator configuration map not being applied to the nodes\.
+The errors are most likely because the AWS IAM Authenticator \(`aws-auth`\) configuration map isn't applied to the cluster\.
 The configuration map provides the `system:bootstrappers` and `system:nodes` Kubernetes RBAC permissions for nodes to register to the cluster\.
-For more information, see **To enable nodes to join your cluster** on the **Self\-managed nodes** tab of [Launching self\-managed Amazon Linux nodes](launch-workers.md)\.
-Ensure that you specify the **Role ARN** of the instance role in the configuration map, not the **Instance Profile ARN**\.
+To apply the configuration map to your cluster, see [Apply the `aws-auth` ConfigMap to your cluster](add-user-role.md#aws-auth-configmap)\.

 The authenticator does not recognize a **Role ARN** if it includes a [path](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_identifiers.html#identifiers-friendly-names) other than `/`, such as the following example: